-In this blueprint we start from the Incident.
-And assume that Incidents should be always related to Business Services when a customer or end user is the caller.
-We could also draw this blueprint without the Incident and start from the CI class.
+In this blueprint, we start from the Incident.
+And assume that Incidents should be always related to Configuration Items with a “Depends on” or “Contains” type of CI relationship to a Service Offering.

 With a proper filter on the CI, we could run an audit against all “operational CIs” to ensure that each CI has the required information in place to utilize the auto-assignment functionality.

-Auto Assignment and Service Offering Filtering in Action.
+Auto Assignment and Service Offering Filtering in Action

-Using Incident Tasks with CSDM?
+Using Incident Tasks with CSDM

 The only exception to this would be that “technical teams” are raising incidents for themselves.
 In such a case, the “Impacted Services” list could be populated based on all related Business Services while keeping the Service Offering reference to the Technical Service Offering.

-How to limit the Service Offering selections then?
+How to limit the Service Offering selections, then?
 With subscriptions.
-Customers and End Users are subscribed to Business Service Offerings while operational teams can subscribe to their own Technical Service Offerings.
+Customers and End Users are subscribed to Business Service Offerings, while operational teams can subscribe to their own Technical Service Offerings.

-I could write another blog about this with more details, if you’re interested.
+I could write another blog about this with more details if you’re interested.

-The lab exercise briefly described how to get the “Incident Assignment based on Service & CI” into use.
-And it all started with these simple steps.
+The above example briefly described how to get the Incident Assignment based on Service & CI into use.
+And it all started with these simple steps:

-We have published a “CSDM Content Pack” into the ServiceNow Store that includes ready-made blueprint templates based on the Common Service Data Model whitepapers.
+We have published a free CSDM Content Pack into the ServiceNow Store, which includes ready-made blueprint templates based on the Common Service Data Model reference materials.
 Using these templates and the DCM Audit functionality will get you on the right track within minutes.